Chirality provides a direct fitness advantage and facilitates intermixing in cellular aggregates: Results

-\textbf{Model of chiral growth in compact aggregates}\\ Microbial colonies and cancer tumors exhibit a variety of complex morphologies including smooth and rough compact disks, concentric rings, radiating branches, and many others~\cite{berg:chemotaxis_patterns_1, shapiro:scientific_american, matsushita:diagram, ben_jacob:cooperative_so, anderson:tumor_morphology}.
+Microbial colonies and cancer tumors exhibit a variety of complex morphologies including smooth and rough compact disks, concentric rings, radiating branches, and many others~\cite{berg:chemotaxis_patterns_1, shapiro:scientific_american, matsushita:diagram, ben_jacob:cooperative_so, anderson:tumor_morphology}.
 For aggregates that grow as a network of filaments or branches, chirality manifests as clockwise or counterclockwise bending of the branches~\cite{ben_jacob:chiral_modeling}.
 Although chiral growth is not as easily detected for other morphologies, it could be present even if the overall colony shape shows no left-right asymmetry.

 The ``hidden'' chirality can be revealed by growing a colony from an initially well-mixed population of two strains that are identical, except they express different fluorescent proteins.
 As the colony expands, demographic fluctuations at the colony edge lead to local extinctions of one of the strains creating a characteristic pattern of sectors shown in Fig.~\ref{fig:model_works}A~\cite{hallatschek:sectors, korolev:amnat, korolev:sectors, freese:conjugation, korolev:review}.
 In the absence of chirality, the boundaries between the sectors are approximately radial, but the boundaries twist consistently clockwise or counterclockwise for chiral cells.
-The direction of this twisting stays the same across replicate colonies~\cite{korolev:amnat, oddershede:chirality, hallatschek:sectors}.\footnote{Note that the direction of twisting depends on whether one looks at the colony from the top of from the bottom.
-Thus, one should be careful to compare images obtained or converted to show the colony from the same viewing direction.} So far, this method has been applied only to a few model organisms; two of them, \textit{Escherichia coli} and \textit{Bacillus subtilis}, were found to grow in a chiral fashion~\cite{korolev:amnat, oddershede:chirality, hallatschek:sectors}.
+The direction of this twisting stays the same across replicate colonies~\cite{korolev:amnat, oddershede:chirality, hallatschek:sectors}.
+So far, this method has been applied only to a few model organisms; two of them, \textit{Escherichia coli} and \textit{Bacillus subtilis}, were found to grow in a chiral fashion~\cite{korolev:amnat, oddershede:chirality, hallatschek:sectors}.
 Since most organisms have not been examined, hidden chirality could potentially be quite prevalent in cellular aggregates.

 The twisting of the boundaries can be quantified by the increase of the polar angle with the distance from the colony center.
 Using the data from Ref.~\cite{korolev:amnat}, Figure~\ref{fig:model_works}C shows that this dependence is logarithmic, i.e. the boundaries twist as Bernoulli spirals~\cite{huntley:divine}.
 The origin of the logarithmic twisting can be explained by a simple phenomenological description that combines a constant velocity of the sector boundary with a linear increase of the colony radius in time~\cite{korolev:sectors}.
 The molecular mechanism responsible for cellular chirality has not been fully determined, but we do know that chirality in not due to flagella and is mediated by outer membrane proteins such as antigen 43, extracellular structures including pili, and the interaction with the substratum~\cite{oddershede:chirality}.